Source Insight 3.x Frequently Asked Questions

 Q: Do I need to use an Administrator user account to install or run Source Insight?

-A: No. You need at least Power User or an equivalent user level of permissions to install Source Insight.
-However, you are able to run Source Insight from the basic User account.
-Windows 7 and Vista users: Right-click on the setup program icon, and select "Run as Administrator" to run the setup program.
+A: Yes.
+You need at least Power User or an equivalent user level of permissions to install Source Insight.
+However, once installed, you can run Source Insight from the basic User account.
+Important: Right-click on the setup program icon, and select "Run as Administrator" to run the setup program.

 Q: Can more than one user run Source Insight on the same machine?